Frazer/vuejsbookingdemo/README.md

 },

-and to plugins awesomplete: line 67:
+and to plugins/awesomplete.js: line 67:

 if (c === 13 && me.selected) { // Enter
 	evt.preventDefault();